-Tardies - Students should be on time to school and class.
+Students should be on time to school and class.
+Students who show up to class without a pass from a staff member or not granted prior permission from the teacher will be considered tardy.
 Names of students tardy for each class are turned into the office.
 Once a student has accumulated three tardies, a lunch detention will be issued.
-Excessive tardies of 15 or more in a semester will result in a one-hour detention for every three acquired tardies thereafter.
+Excessive tardies of 15 or more in a semester will result in a one-hour detention before or after school for every three acquired tardies thereafter.
+Additional consequences may result if issues persist and could include ISS and parent meetings.